Longhouses of the Indigenous peoples of North America: Iroquois and the other East Coast longhouses

-The Iroquois (Haudenosaunee or "People of the Longhouses") who resided in the Northeastern United States as well as Eastern Canada (Ontario and Quebec) built and inhabited longhouses.
+The Iroquois (Haudenosaunee or "People of the Longhouses"), who reside in the Northeastern United States as well as Central Canada (Ontario and Quebec), built and inhabited longhouses.
 These were sometimes more than 75 m in length but generally around 5 to 7 m wide.
 Scholars believe walls were made of sharpened and fire-hardened poles (up to 1,000 saplings for a 50 m house) driven close together into the ground.
 Strips of bark were woven horizontally through the lines of poles to form more or less weatherproof walls.
 Poles were set in the ground and braced by horizontal poles along the walls.
 The roof is made by bending a series of poles, resulting in an arc-shaped roof.
 This was covered with leaves and grasses.
 The frame is covered by bark that is sewn in place and layered as shingles, and reinforced by light swag.

 Doors were constructed at both ends and were covered with an animal hide to preserve interior warmth.
 Especially long longhouses had doors in the sidewalls as well.
 Longhouses featured fireplaces in the center for warmth.
 Holes were made above the hearth to let out smoke, but such smoke holes also let in rain and snow.
 Ventilation openings, later singly dubbed as a smoke pipe, were positioned at intervals, possibly totalling five to six along the roofing of the longhouse.
 Missionaries who visited these longhouses often wrote about their dark interiors.

 On average a typical longhouse was about 80 by 18 by 18 ft and was meant to house up to twenty or more families, most of whom were matrilineally related.
 The people had a matrilineal kinship system, with property and inheritance passed through the maternal line.
 Children were born into the mother's clan.

 Protective palisades were built around the dwellings; these stood 14 to 16 ft high, keeping the longhouse village safe.